Flyer Accessibility Guidelines

 - Background and foreground colors should offer good contrast for people with low vision.
 Use the Background Contrast Guide to check the legibility of your planned color combinations.

-- Use the Color Contrast Checker to check specific ratios of your planned color combinations.
+- Use the Colour Contrast Analyser to check specific ratios of your planned color combinations.